german-gonzalez/networkingworkshop/_coverpage.md

 - A 200-level lab that helps you understand routing and the transit gateway
 - Written and presented by Perry Wald and German Gonzalez Zapata

+- Please email perrwald@ and gzapata@ with any suggestions to improve this lab!

 [Get Started](init.md)

 <!-- background color -->